 Roughly a third of our lives we spend in our bedrooms.
 So, it is not surprising that the state of our bedrooms affects the quality of sleep and stress levels.
 This week, try to turn your bedroom into a restorative retreat.
 Consider the following:

-We sleep better in a well-aired, slightly cooler room.
+We rest better in a well-aired, slightly cooler room.
 Keep your temperatures set somewhere between 60-68 degrees F (16-20 degrees Celsius)

 Humidity levels in your bedroom should range between 30 and 50%, with the ideal hovering at 45%.

 Be sure your bed is comfortable.
-If your mattress is worn, invest in a new mattress that promotes a healthy sleep.
-Dress in sleepwear that is not too binding or loose
+If your mattress is worn, invest in a new mattress that promotes a healthy rest.
+Dress in bed wear that is not too binding or loose

 Get TV and other media out of your bedroom.
-Electronics with their glowing lights inhibits a good night’s rest.
+Electronics with their glowing lights inhibit a good night’s rest.